- Business Statistics

 Online MBA programs cost an average of 25% less than on-campus programs.

-The average cost of an online MBA program is $4,660, making it cheaper than any other option.
+The average cost of an online MBA program is $4,800, making it a cost-effective alternative.

 -